michaelg-cgu/DASMENT/README.md

 Milestones can be tracked here: https://trello.com/b/544N7aI3/dp-project Tasks can be viewed here: https://kanbanflow.com/board/H8yaMCi

-This web application leverages 23 and Me data to produce various health risks in chart format.
+This web application leverages Health data to produce various health risks in chart format.
 Additionally, the tool is an application that can be used to track restaurants and specific foods that did not make me feel well.
 Eventually, this application produces a list of food and restaurants, derived from my dietary needs (and energy level), providing a list of good foods to eat, restaurants to enjoy, etc.

 Several key components to addres are as follows:
 What foods can affect your appetite, your digestive system